opentorah/opentorah/README.md

 ## Mathematics ##

 Plugin supports typesetting mathematics using MathJax for HTML and EPUB and either MathJax or JEuclid for PDF.
+JEuclid typesets in document's fonts; MathJax does not.
+MathJax delivers better quality and is under active development; JEuclid is not.
+JEuclid can handle MathML; MathJax can handle MathML, TeX, inline TeX and AsciiMath.

 ## Oxygen ##